ENG498-JCDD/Justice-Centered-Data-Design/src/02-Why-Stats/06-dispersion.md

 How can we use our knowledge of central tendency, i.e., estimates of location, to ask questions about the data?
 In other words, how can we begin to define "normal" patterns across interested features, such as ballot requests status and race over time, so we can also judge what values of those features are not normal?
 And, is the central tendency of the data acceptable for the phenomena in question: mail-in ballot voting in North Carolina?

-In this notebook, we will learn how to "read" and explore any new dataset by comparing and contrasting the central tendencies with its dispersion, i.e., variability.
+In this chapter, we will learn how to "read" and explore any new dataset by comparing and contrasting the central tendencies with its dispersion, i.e., variability.

 ## Learning Objectives